timm/shortr/README.md

 Can I code "it" succinctly?
 Using simple tools and a minimal set of data structure and algorithms?
 Does "it" do the minimum work  (so"it" runs fast)?
  Can I explain "it" to you, quickly and successfully?
-And does "it" generalize (so "it" is not a one-off hack)?<p>Let's check.
+And does "it" generalize (so "it" is not a one-off hack)?

+Let's check.
 Please review my code.
+This is  a multi-objective semi-supervised explanation tool.
+The code:

+- explores N points via  O(log2(N)) evaluations.
+- Generates a human-readable summary of that space.
+- In pass1, it find and eval  two distant points using multi-objective criteria.
+Everything nearest the  worst is pruned and we recurse on the rest.
+- This algorithm is only approximate so, in pass2, we do it all again, starting with the better items seen in pass1.
+- Finally, it explains the final results by  a decision tree that recursively discretizes numerics via their ability to distinguish the best/worst things found in pass2.

-This is  a multi-objective semi-supervised explanation tool, all in under 400 lines of code
+All in under 400 lines of code
  (most of which is background stuff that could be used for other learners).